ba-13/HackIT_22/README.md

 How I plan to use it?
 Actually I'll provide assignments based on writeups throughout the project.
 Grading would be between 0 to 10.
 I would manually edit marks on sheets (maintaining 2 sheets, for profiles and for problems else just append the problem), export it as json, and place it as specified.

+## More Logistics

+Download two sheets of Problems and Profiles seperately, after editing them.

 Hosting requires editing `package.json` by adding

 ```js